Nuclear Power in Jordan

 In September 2014 JAEC signed a project development agreement with Rusatom Overseas, with a view to final construction contract within two years.
 An intergovernmental agreement was signed in March 2015, outlining responsibilities for stage 1 of the project, including setting up the JNPC project company.
-The government earlier said it did not intend to make a final investment decision much before 2016, when a $10 billion construction contract is envisaged and site works at Amra are expected to be complete.
+An intergovernmental pre-investment agreement was signed in September 2015.
+In September 2016 Rosatom said that a feasibility study for the $10 billion project would be completed in 2017.
+Site works at Amra were expected to be completed in 2016.
 Target date for operation of the first unit is 2023, with the second one 2024-25.
-The two will contribute 48% of Jordan’s electricity.
+The two will contribute 48% of Jordan’s electricity and enable exports to Syria and Iraq.
 A financial adviser to assist the project is also to be announced.

 At Jordan’s invitation, in August 2014 an International Atomic Energy Agency (IAEA) integrated nuclear infrastructure review (INIR) mission reviewed the country’s preparations for nuclear power and reported favourably.
 A phase 1 INIR mission had been in 2009, with follow-up in January 2012.
 A phase 2 INIR mission in 2015 reported in August that improvement was needed in infrastructure development, regulation, and coordinated government activity.
 In November 2015 an international advisory group was set up by the government to review progress in implementing the nuclear energy program.